itsOdell/rupture/README.md

    npm run start:dev
    ```

-Now you should be able to access the Rupture web application locally at http://localhost:PORT
+If you haven't change the default port which is set to 3001 in the .env files, you should be able to access the Rupture api locally at http://localhost:3001/api

 ## Contributing

 Contributions to Rupture are welcome and encouraged!
-To contribute, follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make the necessary changes and commit them.
-4. Push your branch to your forked repository.
-5. Open a pull request in the original repository.
-6. Please ensure that your code follows the project's coding style and conventions.
-Additionally, make sure to include appropriate tests for any new features or changes.
+To contribute and learn more about the codebase, read [CONTRIBUTING.md](https://github.com/itsOdell/rupture/blob/main/CONTRIBUTING.md) to get started

+If you have no idea on how to get started on contributing, watch [this video](https://www.youtube.com/watch?v=c6b6B9oN4Vg&list=PLZhVtg0EdgcebCl8g2KNAKKUz22uwrJO7&index=1&ab_channel=MetaOpenSource)

 ## License

-This project is licensed under the CC BY-NC License.
+This project is licensed under the [CC BY-NC License](https://github.com/itsOdell/rupture/blob/main/LICENSE).
 Feel free to use and modify the code as per the terms of this license.